dasramit1987/GLPGDSBA_Dec21_Hackathon/README.md

 8. Logistic Regression with and without without Hyper Parameter tuning

 ##### Finally ! the Algorithm that worked magic for me - XGBoost.
-But there are No Free lunches .
-All these tree based Algorithms come with a huge tax on Processing power of your system.
-Since I was using personal laptop for this excercise,
+But- "there are No Free lunches" .
+All these tree based Algorithms come with a huge tax on Processing power of your system, especially when you are tuning them iteratively.
+Since I was using personal laptop for this excercise, it wasnt feasible to run too many iterations of RF, Bagging Boosting.